(This manifesto expressed in two styles: Poetic and Practical)

 That’s why this approach blends ancient spiritual practices, modern science, and deeper insights we call Adjacent Wisdom.

-From mindfulness and Stoicism to shamanism, Jungian psychology, and energy work, this holistic method looks beyond just quitting.
+From mindfulness and Stoicism to Jungian psychology and somatic practices, this holistic method looks beyond just quitting.
 It’s about transforming your mind, body, and spirit.
-By exploring meditation, subconscious healing, and balancing your energy, you’ll uncover the root causes of addiction and nurture every part of yourself.
+By exploring meditation, subconscious healing, and nervous-system regulation, you’ll uncover the root causes of addiction and nurture every part of yourself.

 Recovery isn’t about rigid rules.
 It’s a personal journey of growth, self-discovery, and reconnecting with your true self.
 Let’s redefine what recovery can be and build a life that celebrates your wholeness.